kauanmatos224/AppProject/README.md

 # Security Material
 Mobile Aplication Project

-#APPLICATION TO FACILITATE THE MANAGEMENT OF THE STUDENT'S SCHOOL SUPPLIES.
+# MOBILE APP TO FACILITATE THE MANAGEMENT OF THE STUDENT'S SCHOOL SUPPLIES.

 Application to facilitate the management of student's school supplies.